Euphoria (American TV series): Accolades

-Concerns over depiction of sex and drugs
+Concerns over mature content

-Some commentators and organizations have criticized the series' explicit content, including self-harm, excessive drug use, and sexual material.
+Some commentators and organizations have criticized the series's explicit content, including self-harm, excessive drug use, and sexual material amongst its teenage characters, content present in other HBO series, including Big Little Lies, Game of Thrones, Girls, Luck, and Westworld.
 The conservative media advocacy group Parents Television and Media Council called the series "dark, depraved, degenerate and nihilistic", and asked HBO and AT&T to end it.
 Common Sense Media, which provides information on media's suitability for children, also noted the strong adult themes and advised against teenage viewership.
 One scene involving more than 30 shots of penises was criticized by both critics and supporters, with Esquire calling it "pointlessly gratuitous".
 The Guardian wrote that writers and producers should find new and different ways to shock audiences.
 In 2022, Minka Kelly said she felt discomfort at the quantity of nude scenes in the series.
-Drug Abuse Resistance Education criticized the series' depiction of drug use, saying that it "chooses to misguidedly glorify and erroneously depict high school student drug use addiction ... and other destructive behaviors as common in today’s world”.
-Samuel Getachew wrote in a Culture piece for Vogue that the series' depictions of trauma aestheticizes it in a way that his "generation is particularly vulnerable to".
-HBO defended the series against the Season 2 shoot allegations, writing: "The well-being of cast and crew on our productions is always a top priority.
-The production was in full compliance with all safety guidelines and guild protocols.
-It’s not uncommon for drama series to have complex shoots, and COVID protocols add an additional layer.
-We maintain an open line of communication with all the guilds, including SAG-AFTRA.
-There were never any formal inquiries raised."
+Drug Abuse Resistance Education criticized the series's depiction of drug use, saying that it "chooses to misguidedly glorify and erroneously depict high school student drug use addiction ... and other destructive behaviors as common in today's world".
+Samuel Getachew wrote in a Culture piece for Vogue that the series' depictions of trauma aestheticize it in a way that his "generation is particularly vulnerable to".
+In 2023, Colman Domingo said that he felt the accusations by other series actors of a toxic workplace due to lengthy shoots and the alleged mistreatment of actors, as well as onset chaos during the second season, are overblown.

-Criticism
+Responses

-Levinson acknowledged the controversies over the series' content, saying that some parents will be "totally fucking freaked out".
-Augustine Frizzell, who directed the series' pilot episode, said that the explicit content should help foster a conversation between parents and teenagers.
+Levinson acknowledged the controversies over the series's content, saying that some parents will be "totally fucking freaked out".
+Augustine Frizzell, who directed the pilot episode, said that the explicit content should help foster a conversation between parents and teenagers.
 Levinson also said that he hopes the series "opens up a dialogue" due to the "disconnect between parents and teenagers".
 Zendaya issued a warning both before the series and season 2 premiere about its "deeply emotional subject matter".
 HBO voiced objections to some sexually graphic scenes, but said it would not interfere with the series' "creative process".
 The series includes viewer discretion warnings and a website for mental health and other support group resources.
-The series has reportedly been censored for sexual or violent content in countries like Malaysia, the Philippines, Singapore, and Vietnam.
+The series has reportedly been censored for sexual or violent content in countries like Malaysia, the Philippines, and Singapore.